Séamus Ryan: Political career

 Ryan was a member, organiser and campaigner for the fledgling Fianna Fáil party.
 A self-made businessman, he was not representative of the party's core support base of labourers and farmers.
 But he was a generous donor and valuable advocate for their protectionist policies within business circles.
 In 1932, the de Valera government enacted the Dairy Produce (Price Stabilisation) Act, in response to high import duties imposed by the British on Irish dairy products during the Anglo-Irish trade war.
 The law capped the domestic price of butter.
 Ryan assisted negotiations with retailers who were required to sell butter for a reduced price so that farmers were not disadvantaged.

 In 1927, he gathered an impressive twelve thousand pounds towards the establishment of The Irish Press a new national newspaper sponsored by Éamon de Valera that appeared for the first time in September 1931.

 In November 1931, Ryan won pre-selection from among 70 possible candidates to contest Seanad elections held in December 1931.
 Ryan was one of four additional Fianna Fáil senators elected to the Seanad in December 1931, a precursor to their major electoral success at the 1932 general election that resulted in the transfer of government from the Cumann na nGaedheal to Fianna Fáil.

 Other interests

 He was a student of the Irish language and a patron of Irish artists.
 His purchases included a portrait of Éamon de Valera by Seán O'Sullivan that was given to the subject in 1933.
-He was a patron of the South Kildare Beeheepers Association and a Member of the Third Order of Saint Francis.
+He was a patron of the South Kildare Beekeepers Association and a Member of the Third Order of Saint Francis.